Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Introduction

 \subsection{Contribution of the paper}

-The purpose of this paper is to propose a new framework of the modification of OMP called dynamic orthogonal matching pursuit (DOMP) together with an enhanced counterpart of this method.
-Specifically, the work carried out in the paper includes three aspects: \begin{itemize}

-\item [(a)] The DOMP algorithm and an enhanced version called enhanced dynamic orthogonal matching pursuit (EDOMP) are proposed in this paper.
-The two algorithms dynamically select vector bases to reconstruct the target data according to the major gradient information of the error metric at every iteration.

-\item[(b)] The reconstruction error bounds via DOMP and EDOMP are established under the RIP assumption.
-These results imply the guaranteed performance of the two algorithms in sparse data reconstruction and the finite convergence of the two algorithms in large-scale compressed sensing scenarios.

-\item[(c)] The numerical performance of the proposed algorithms is evaluated through random problem instances.
-The results indicate that due to the efficient usage of significant gradient information, DOMP and EDOMP are fast and robust reconstruction algorithms and are very comparable to several state-of-art algorithms in this field. \end{itemize}
+The main purpose of this paper is to propose an enhanced modification of OMP for sparse data reconstruction called \emph{dynamic orthogonal matching pursuit} (DOMP) and its enhanced counterpart called \emph{enhanced dynamic orthogonal matching pursuit} (EDOMP).
+The proposed algorithms dynamically select vector bases to reconstruct the target data according to the major gradient information of the error metric at every iteration.
+As a result, the gradient information is sufficiently and efficiently exploited to identify the support of the target data.
+The reconstruction error bound via DOMP is established under the RIP assumption.
+This bound also implies the finite convergence of DOMP in large-scale compressed sensing scenarios.
+Moreover, the numerical performance of the proposed algorithms is evaluated through random problem instances.
+The results indicate that due to the efficient usage of significant gradient information, the proposed algorithms are fast and robust for sparse data reconstruction and are very comparable to several state-of-art algorithms in this field.

 The paper is organized as follows.
-In Section \ref{sect2}, we describe the DOMP algorithm and its closest kin EDOMP.
-In Section \ref{sect3}, we introduce an approximation counterpart of the projection problem in DOMP, which is used to facilitate the analysis of the two proposed algorithms.
-In Section \ref{sect4}, we perform the rigorous analysis of the proposed algorithms to establish the reconstruction error bounds.
-Some implications of the error bounds, including the finite convergence of the algorithms for large-scale compressed sensing problems, are also discussed in Section \ref{sect4}.
+The proposed algorithms are described in Section \ref{sect2}.
+An approximation counterpart of the projection problem in the proposed algorithm is give in Section \ref{sect3}, which is used to facilitate the theoretical analysis of the algorithm.
+Section \ref{sect4} is devoted to such a theoretical analysis which leads to the reconstruction error bound for the DOMP algorithm.
+The finite convergence of DOMP for large-scale compressed sensing problems is also discussed is Section \ref{sect4}.
 Numerical results are demonstrated in Section \ref{sect5}.